jobsmato/web-jobsmato/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, We’re Jobsmato Here For Your Help
   content: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
 We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
   image: /images/about/01.jpg